kevinmutwiri/soft-skills/week1/courseOverview/README.md

 Completing it will require a bit of thinking and honesty with yourself

-> The top 3 skills I personally want to grow are: Identifying Opportunities, Storytelling and Presentation, Tech Tools
+### The top 3 skills I personally want to grow are:

+- Identifying Opportunities - I have always been curious how these extremely successful companies identified a need in the world and seized it
+- Storytelling and Presentation - I would love to be able to create some of these articles and videos that really engage the audience and achieve the desired outcome, either persuasion or driving a message home
+- Tech Tools - I want to be proficient in using the hardware and software required for getting the job done and done well.

-> The 3 skills I think I am already good at and rated a 4 or 5 in are: Self-improvement, Empathy, Understanding how technical & product teams work
+### The 3 skills I think I am already good at and rated a 4 or 5 in are:

+- Self-improvement - I am continuously and intentionally always enhancing my own skills and character.
+Being here in PF is already testament to that.
+- Empathy - I really do share and try to understand the situations of others and do my best not to judge.
+- Understanding how technical & product teams work - I have worked in an agile team and have an understanding of how they work

-> The skill that interests me the most out of every skill that is listed is: Creativity and Innovation
+> The skill that interests me the most out of every skill that is listed is: Creativity and Innovation - I really hope to create something with impact in future

 ## Skills defined